nextgis/docs_toolbox/source/webmap2qgis.rst

-Web Map into QGIS project
+Web Map to QGIS project
 =========================

-The tool works with Web GIS data: converts vector layers and its styles from any chosen Web Map into QGIS project and GeoPackage file.
+The tool works with Web GIS data: converts vector layers and its styles from any chosen Web Map to QGIS project and GeoPackage file.

 Inputs: